Class 6 Exam > Class 6 Notes > Chess Tutorial Course: Beginner to Advanced > Introduction to Basics of Chess

 Introduction to Basics of Chess | Chess Tutorial Course: Beginner to Advanced - Class 6

-Chess pieces are represented by symbols to easily identify them on the board.
-Here's a quick guide to the symbols and their corresponding pieces:
+Chess pieces are shown by symbols to make it easy to recognize them on the board.
+Here's a quick overview of the symbols and the pieces they represent:

 • King: K